julia4/julia4/README.md

 ### Hi there 👋
-I`m an IT recruiter, with work experience of about 4 years in different companies in Ukraine.
+I`m an IT recruiter, with work experience of about 5 years in different companies in Ukraine.
-- 🔭 I’m looking for developers https://coventit.com/vacancies
+- 🔭 I’m looking for new challenges
 - 🌱 In my spare time I practice art therapy and English.
-- 👯 I’m looking to collaborate with developers from Ukraine.
+- 👯 I’m looking to collaborate with Ukraine companies.
-- 💬 Ask me about vacancies in the company where I work for.
+- 💬 Ask me about consulting on your CVs.
-- 📫 How to reach me: e-mail - Yuliya_ua@hotmail.com, or https://t.me/u_jumay
+- 📫 How to reach me: e-mail - ajulia4@gmail.com, or https://t.me/u_jumay
 - see you :)